Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 In order to interact with the Cognitive Search service you'll need to create an instance of the Search Client class.
 To make this possible you will need an [api-key of the Cognitive Search service](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).

-The SDK provides two clients.
+The SDK provides three clients.

 1. SearchClient for all document operations.
-2. SearchServiceClient for all CRUD operations on service resources.
+2. SearchIndexClient for all CRUD operations on index resources.
+3. SearchIndexerClient for all CRUD operations on indexer resources.

 #### Create a SearchClient